Securing privileged access for hybrid and cloud deployments in Azure AD

 Identify and categorize accounts that are in highly privileged roles

 After turning on Azure AD Privileged Identity Management, view the users who are in the directory roles Global administrator, Privileged role administrator, Exchange Online administrator, and SharePoint Online administrator.
 If you do not have Azure AD PIM in your tenant, you can use the PowerShell API.
-Start with the global admin role as this role is generic: a user who is assigned this admin role has the same permissions across all cloud services for which your organization has subscribed, regardless of whether they’ve been assigned this role in the Office 365 portal, the Azure portal, or by using the Azure AD module for Microsoft PowerShell.
+Start with the global admin role as this role is generic: a user who is assigned this admin role has the same permissions across all cloud services for which your organization has subscribed, regardless of whether they’ve been assigned this role in the Microsoft 365 admin center, the Azure portal, or by using the Azure AD module for Microsoft PowerShell.

 Remove any accounts that are no longer needed in those roles.
 Then, categorize the remaining accounts that are assigned to admin roles:

 - Individually assigned to administrative users, and can also be used for non-administrative purposes (for example, personal email)